unrealcv/unrealcv/docs/basic/getting-started.md

+## Game mode or plugin mode?
+- The images for these two modes are shown below:
+- "Use game binaries" teaches how to use a compiled game binary with UnrealCV embedded
+- "Use UnrealCV Plugin" provides information about using UnrealCV editor plugin

+- "Development" provides information for modifying UnrealCV source code

 This tutorial covers the basics of UnrealCV.
 It includes how to use [UnrealCV commands](/ref/command.md) to perform various tasks and how to use a python script to control an UnrealCV embedded game.

 ## 1. Download a game binary